CraigClem/project-3-client/README.md

 We then started to work on our wireframe for the front-end layout and design and then Bradley, Dan  and myself began to work on the backend where we split and delegated the tasks to be complete.
 The areas which I worked on were; Post Schema, Secure Routes, Controllers - comment like, edit and delete and the comment post.

+Throughout the project Bradley, Dan and myself had morning and afternoon standups to discuss what had been completed, what we would work on next and help each other with any problems that arose.

 ## Backend

 * ### Models

-We created three Schemas for the app; one for the User, Posts and Comments (comments is embedded within the post model) which we used to define the Object fields and Data types required for a valid Object.
+As a team we worked together and created three Schemas for the app; one for the User, Posts and Comments (comments is embedded within the post model) which we used to define the Object fields and Data types required for a valid Object.
 To manage the relationships between data along with interacting with our MongoDB database we used Mongoose for our Object Data Model.

 ```js
 const userSchema = new mongoose.Schema({